Proton Therapy for Prostate Cancer

 Proton Therapy Surveys & Studies

-Breakthrough Proton Therapy Survey: New Prostate Cancer Report Commissioned by NAPT Released at National Proton Therapy Conference in Washington, D.C. on February 13, 2013 – Ninety nine percent of proton therapy patients believe they made the best prostate cancer treatment decision for themselves.
+2013 Proton Patient Survey: A Prostate Cancer Report commissioned by NAPT was released at the National Proton Therapy Conference in Washington, D.C. on February 13, 2013 – Ninety nine percent of proton therapy patients believe they made the best prostate cancer treatment decision for themselves.
 Approximately 96% were satisfied or extremely satisfied with proton therapy; 92% reported that their quality of life was better or the same today than it was before proton therapy; 92% reported that physical health or emotional problems did not interfere, or interfered very little with their social activities; when looking at patients who received only proton therapy for the treatment of prostate cancer (did not receive hormone or photon therapy), proton therapy patients reported lower HRQOL measures than non-treated individuals in only one HRQOL category.

 Click here to view the NAPT press release.

 Click here to view the complete report.

 Click here to view BOB founder, Bob Marckini's talk at the NAPT conference.